point85/Shift/README.md

 schedule.createTeam("D", "D night shift", nightRotation, LocalDate.of(2014, 1, 9));
 ```

-When printed out with the shift instances for a rotation, the output is:
+When printed out for a week of shift instances, the output is:

 ```java
 Schedule: Manufacturing Company - four twelves (Four 12 hour alternating day/night shifts)